K-VIL: Keypoints-based Visual Imitation Learning: Evaluation

 \textbf{Insert Stick} (\taskabbr{IS}): The sticks \#2-4 in \cref{subfig:sticks} are used to train the vision models and to demonstrate the insertion task by a human (see \cref{fig:insertion}).
-Note that, we do not insert the stick into the paper roll, as otherwise the keypoints will be occluded (we defer tasks with occlusion to future work).
+Note that we do not insert the stick into the paper roll, as otherwise the keypoints will be occluded (we defer tasks with occlusion to future work).
 No pose variations are considered in this task.
 However, shape variations are introduced via sticks of different lengths and thicknesses.
 Moreover, we place the sticks with an initial tilting of $\sim$ \ang{-30} to \ang{80} in the reproduction, thus extrapolating the demonstration range ($\sim$ \ang{0} to \ang{45}).
-A successful reproduction of the \taskabbr{IS} task is obtained by placing the lower tip of the stick right above the hole in the center of the paper roll without collision with the paper roll during execution (see \cref{subfig:paper_roll}).
+A successful reproduction is obtained by placing the lower tip of the stick right above the hole in the center of the paper roll without collision with the paper roll during execution (see \cref{subfig:paper_roll}).

-\textbf{Pour Water} (\taskabbr{PW}): The vision models for this task are trained with the teacups \#5-8 in \cref{subfig:cups}.
-A human demonstrates the pouring task several times with the kettle (\cref{subfig:kettle}) and teacups \#1 and \#3.
+\textbf{Pour Water} (\taskabbr{PW}): The vision models for this task are trained with the teacups \#5-8 in \cref{subfig:cups} and the kettles \#4-5 in \cref{subfig:kettles}.
+A human demonstrates the pouring task several times with the kettle \#5 and teacups \#1 and \#3.
 The demonstrations incorporate teacup shape variations and kettle pose variations (see \cref{fig:pouring}).
-The teacups \#1-4 are used in reproduction.
+The teacups \#1-4 and all the kettles are used in reproduction.
 The reproduction of the \taskabbr{PW} task is successful if the spout of the kettle aligns above the rim of the teacup and the kettle is tilted appropriately.

-\textbf{Hang Hat} (\taskabbr{HH}): The rack can be assembled with different lengths of sticks (\#6-10 in \cref{subfig:sticks}), where the racks with sticks \#7 and \#8 are used for training the vision models and for the demonstrations and \#6-10 are used for the reproduction.
+\textbf{Hang Hat} (\taskabbr{HH}): The rack can be assembled with different lengths of sticks (\#6-10 in \cref{subfig:sticks}).
+The racks assembled with sticks \#7-8 are used for training the vision models and for the demonstrations and \#6-10 are used for the reproduction.
 In particular, the stick \#7 is used in \cref{subfig:hat_1,subfig:hat_3,subfig:hat_5} and the sticks \#7-8 are used in \cref{subfig:hat_4}.
-A successful reproduction of the \taskabbr{HH} task is observed if the rim of the hat is placed on top of the tip of the stick regardless of the stick length and the initial pose of the hat.
+Successful reproductions are observed if the rim of the hat is placed on top of the tip of the stick regardless of the stick length and the initial pose of the hat.